Transverse Surgery on Knots in Contact 3-Manifolds: Open Book Decompositions

 We now show that the supported contact structure is that coming from admissible transverse surgery.
-The algorithm consists of sequences of stabilisations and surgeries on the knot $K$ (which we have tracked through this process, as in the discussion before this Proposition).
+The algorithm consists of sequences of stabilisations and surgeries on the knot $K$ (which we have tracked through this process, as in the discussion before this proposition).
 Note that the transverse knot $K$ before any stabilisation is transverse isotopic to the binding component $K$ after stabilisation.
-In addition, admissible surgery on a knot $K$, followed by admissible surgery on the dual knot to $K$, {\it ie.\ }the core of the surgery torus, is equivalent to a single admissible surgery on $K$.
+In addition, admissible surgery on a knot $K$, followed by admissible surgery on the dual knot to $K$, \textit{ie.\@} the core of the surgery torus, is equivalent to a single admissible surgery on $K$.
 Thus, since stabilisation does not change the transverse knot type of $K$, the algorithm consists of a series of surgeries on successive dual knots.
 It is enough to show that each of these surgeries corresponds to an admissible transverse surgery to show that the entire algorithm corresponds to an admissible transverse surgery.
-But each individual surgery (that is, adding a boundary-parallel positive Dehn twist to the monodromy) is topologically a $-1$-surgery with respect to the page slope, and thus by Theorem~\ref{BEV OBD Thm} and Proposition~\ref{prop:plusminus one surgery}, the resulting open book supports the contact structure coming from admissible transverse surgery on the binding component.\end{proof}
+But each individual surgery (that is, adding a boundary-parallel positive Dehn twist to the monodromy) is topologically a $(-1)$-surgery with respect to the page slope, and thus by Theorem~\ref{BEV OBD Thm} and Proposition~\ref{prop:plusminus one surgery}, the resulting open book supports the contact structure coming from admissible transverse surgery on the binding component.\end{proof}

-\begin{remark} Compare our construction to Baker, Etnyre, and van Horn-Morris \cite{BEVHM}, who construct open books for admissible transverse surgery by resolving the induced rational open book.
+\begin{remark} Compare our construction to Baker, Etnyre, and van Horn-Morris \cite{BEVHM}, who construct open books for the result of admissible transverse surgery by resolving the induced rational open book using cables of the binding.
+Our construction consists of taking a cable at each step (\textit{ie.\@} for each $i$ in Proposition~\ref{prop:admissible OBD}).
 Our construction agrees with theirs when the surgery coefficient is a negative integer. \end{remark}